The National Leadership Program: Fellowship in Communications and Stigma

 - Help create a community of practice in Los Angeles coordinating with multiple partners to reduce the stigma against people with disabilities in Hollywood.
 Duties include materials development, database development and maintenance, online research and event planning.

 Communications & Advocacy: Social Media and Website Management

-This Fellowship is good for students who interested in learning how social media influences society or who are interested in website management, photo editing or graphic design.
+This Fellowship is good for students who are interested in learning how social media influences society or who are interested in website management, photo editing or graphic design.
 Our social media campaigns highlight the benefits of inclusive employment and the role Hollywood plays in influencing that.
 Social Media Fellows also have the opportunity for writing assignments that Stigma Fellows have.
-Marketing Fellows should be proficient or have the desire to increase their skills in one or more of these areas:
+Prospective Fellows should be proficient or have the desire to increase their skills in one or more of these areas:

 - Social media outreach for business (mainly Facebook and Twitter) including analytics.